 - When sugar is taken out of the equation, your carb intake then depends on how many grains, veggies, legumes and other sources of carbs you still eat in proportion to fats and protein.

-- The ketogenic diet is a very low-carb diet that includes virtually no sugar and only about 20–50 grams of net carbs daily.
+- The keto diet is a very low-carb diet that includes virtually no sugar and only about 20–50 grams of net carbs daily.
 The majority of calories on the keto diet come from fats, like coconut oil, butter or fattier cuts of meat.
 Sugary, high-carb foods are eliminated, including grains, fruit, dairy and beans.

 - A sugar-free diet is one type of low-carb diet plan, among many different variations.
 How many carbs are typically in a low-carb diet?
 It depends a lot on the individual plan being followed, but most moderate plans range from about 50–130 grams of net carbs daily.
 Usually the lower the carb intake, the faster that weight loss will happen.
 However, a very low-carb diet isn’t always sustainable for some people or realistic, so a moderate low-carb plan may be a better fit.